johnalpha74/100-Days-of-Python/README.md

 Day 6: Python Functions & Karel
 Day 7: Hangman
 Day 8: Function Parameters & Caesar Cipher
-Day 9: Dictionaries, Nesting and the Secret Auction Day 10: Functions with Outputs
-Day 11: The Blackjack Capstone Project
+Day 9: Dictionaries, Nesting and the Secret AuctionDay 10: Functions with Outputs Day 11: The Blackjack Capstone Project
 Day 12: Scope & Number Guessing Game
 Day 13: Debugging: How to Find and Fix Errors in your Code